MacLoggerDX and WSJT-X

 Enter 5002 as the default TCP port that MacLoggerDX will listen for client connections on.

 Make sure MacLoggerDX is connected to your radio and polling correctly before you run WSJT-X or it may hang.
+If the connection from WSJT-X is refused, make sure you don't have Firewall software preventing it.
 Use the Test CAT, Test PTT and Tune buttons to confirm that WSJT-X can control the radio through MacLoggerDX.
 If you get an error alert from WSJT-X, press the Details button to see what caused it.

 If you need to use a different port number (rarely necessary) you can change it in MacLoggerDX preferences with the Terminal program: